 Because over-the-counter cold and cough medicines are not recommended for young children, parents might be tempted to try one of the many natural or holistic cold and flu remedies available for children, such as elderberry supplements.
 However, Dr. Lee warns that these products are not FDA-regulated, and their safety and effectiveness are not always clear.
 Rather than purchase these products, it's better to stick with tried-and-true home remedies.

 What other steps can my family take to stay healthy during cold and flu season?

 Being diligent about hand washing and household disinfecting can go a long way in reducing the likelihood that a cold or flu will spread from one family member to the next.
 Getting enough rest and eating a healthy diet can also help keep immune systems strong.
 Most importantly, make sure every member of your family over 6 months of age gets their annual flu shot to reduce the likelihood of catching the flu altogether.
 Call your child's pediatrician to schedule their flu shot, or see more resources to find a flu vaccine location.

 In addition to avoiding the common winter illnesses that normally circulate, families also need to take steps to reduce the risk of COVID‑19.
-Stay up to date on COVID-19 vaccines and boosters, and wear a face mask when indoors in public in areas with high COVID‑19 spread and practicing social distancing.
-Eligible people (including children over age 12) should become fully vaccinated against COVID‑19.
+Stay up to date on COVID-19 vaccines and boosters, and wear a face mask when indoors in public in areas with high COVID‑19 spread.
+It’s also important to have at-home COVID-19 tests to rule out the possibility of a COVID-19 infection.
 Flu vaccines and COVID‑19 vaccines can be given at the same time per CDC guidelines.
 Learn more ways to prevent the spread of COVID‑19, and see additional resources to help keep your family healthy at the Children's Health COVID‑19 hub.